New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Advanced: Habit Stacking

-Once you've built foundational habits (5-8 weeks each), accelerate by "stacking"—chaining new behaviors onto existing automatic routines.
+Once you've built 1-2 foundational habits, you can accelerate by "stacking"—chaining new habits onto existing ones.

-- → 5 minutes HRV breathing (new habit, cued by finishing water)
+- → 5 min meditation (new habit, cued by finishing water)

-- → Coffee (existing habit, now reward for breathing)
+- → Coffee (existing habit, now reward for meditation)

-Each behavior becomes the cue for the next.
-The entire sequence becomes a single automated "chunk" in your basal ganglia—one trigger initiates the whole chain.
+Each habit becomes the cue for the next.
+The whole sequence becomes a single automated "morning routine" chunk stored in the basal ganglia.

-Key: Add one new link at a time.
-Master it for 2-3 weeks before adding the next.
-Rushing breaks the chain formation process.
+Key: Add one new habit to the stack at a time.
+Allow 2-3 weeks of consistent execution before adding the next link in the chain.

 When to Add Complexity (Neurofeedback, QEEG, Coaching)